Unhall0w3d/UnHall0w3d.github.io/_posts/2019-11-18-securing-sccp-media-resource-in-ios.md

   - Cisco
   - IOS/XE
 tags:
-  - Cisco CUBE
+  - Cisco Unified Border Element
   - Cisco
   - SCCP
   - Media Resource
   - Security
   - Certificates
-  - Cisco Callmanager
+  - Cisco Unified Communications Manager
   - Unified Communications
 ---

 ## Gotta Secure Those Media Resources

 An interesting change I was involved in recently that was more of an oddity to me was setting up a CA in IOS, signing a certificate for Media Resources and registering it against a secure CCM cluster.<!--more--> Most of the clients I have had the pleasure of working with did not secure, or need to secure their UC environment for SRTP.
-And as many folks will say, you can read about something all you want but you don't really get a firm grasp on it until you get your feet wet.
+And as many folks will say, you can read about something all you want, but you don't really get a firm grasp on it until you get your feet wet.

 And get my feet wet I did!
 I made an initial mistake in disabling the "Cisco Cert Change Notification" service which prevented the certificates from automagically propagating from the Pub to Sub trust stores.
-This caused me some confusion when the CFB wouldn't register, I ended up double checking the specific CUCM list that SCCP was using and verified the cert didn't exist, so I re-enabled the service across the board and re-checked.
+This caused me some confusion when the CFB wouldn't register, I ended up double-checking the specific CUCM list that SCCP was using and verified the cert didn't exist, so I re-enabled the service across the board and re-checked.
 Bam.
 Cert existed, CFB registered.
 Stressful 10-15 minutes while I sat and thunk about what might have been wrong.

-But to learn from my experience (and mistake), below is a mock up of the configuration used to stand up a CA, a trustpoint for the CFB resource, enroll/sign the certificate and export it out.
+But to learn from my experience (and mistake), below is a mockup of the configuration used to stand up a CA, a trustpoint for the CFB resource, enroll/sign the certificate and export it out.
 The steps are also provided for the CUCM portion in order to get the newly secured media resource to register.

 ## The Process